 Not only that, but we must then create accessible options for people to receive the care they need for as long as they need it.
 Lives quite literally depend on it.

 If you or someone you know is contemplating suicide, you can receive confidential and free services 24/7 by calling the National Suicide Prevention Lifeline at 1-800-273-8255.
-More Chatham resources and therapy providers can be found here.
+You can find more local resources in the accompanying breakout box.

 Reporter Hannah McClellan can be reached at hannah@ chathamnr.com or on Twitter at @HannerMcClellan